Ravindrasingh123-cell/concepts/Life_Skills/SOLID.md

 ## Summary 📖

-    By applying SOLID principles even to simple systems — like managing a trainee’s responsibilities — we can build maintainable, scalable code that’s easier for teams to understand and modify.
-These principles help trainees write better code and collaborate more effectively in real-world environments.
+    Using SOLID principles, even in small projects like tracking a trainee’s tasks, helps us write cleaner code that’s easier to understand and update.
+It also teaches trainees how to write better code and work well with others on a team.

 ## References 🔗